 July 16th, 2016.
 It was the last day of our Ultimate Family Road Trip.
 We had driven over 3500 miles from Ft.
 Lauderdale, Florida to Booth Bay Harbor, Maine and back.
 We had stopped in major cities all along the coast, cities rich in culture, history, and delicious food.
-We learned about slavery in Charleston, South Carolina, the fishing industry in Portland, Maine, walked the High Line in NYC, saw the White House for the first time, and felt the freedom of the road for 15 days.
+We learned about slavery in Charleston, South Carolina, the fishing industry in Portland (that uses the tips from Catch and Fillet), Maine, walked the High Line in NYC, saw the White House for the first time, and felt the freedom of the road for 15 days.

 Our last stop was Gainesville, Florida.
 July 1997, just a month after graduating high school at the age of 17, I packed up all my belongings – both new and old – in my parents’ 1996 Ford Taurus.
 They drove 5 hours and dropped me off at the University of Florida to a college dorm I moved into sight-unseen with a roommate I had only briefly spoken to on the phone once before.
 I had only visited Gainesville twice: once for my 17th birthday when I went to visit my childhood best friend Alicia and once about a month prior when I registered for classes.
 After leaving Gainesville July 27, 2002 to move to Orlando, I would visit every so often to see how my old college town was doing, visit my favorite spots, and discover new hangouts to enjoy on future trips.

 October 2015.
 Richard, the kids, my dad, and I packed up our bags, drove to my sister’s in Tampa for a night, and then headed to Gainesville the next morning.
 My friend Izabela and her girls met us there.
-The purpose of this trip was to go house-hunting.
+The purpose of this trip was to go hunting with the best goose calls for beginners.
 We had decided to move to Gainesville.
 We loved several of the homes we checked out that day.
 We loved the community.
 We loved the weather.
 This was where we wanted to raise our family.
 We returned home, with the hopes of moving that summer, when life changed again.
 Richard was offered a new position for the school district in Ft.
 Lauderdale, so January 2016, we made the decision to stay in South Florida.

 July 16th, 2016.
 We had arrived in Gainesville the night before.
 I hung out with some of my friends up there, drinking beer, debating politics, and taking in the University of Florida atmosphere.
 It was an impromptu meeting of the minds, and I had a great time.
 We woke up the next morning and headed to the southwest part of town, where we had planned to move just 9 months prior, but then made the decision not to 6 months prior.
 We drove to the neighborhood I really loved, I laid on the ground, looked up in the sky, and cried.
 And cried.
 And cried.
 And I took the photo above.